google/zetasql/docs/functions-and-operators.md

 **Description**

-Creates a JSON object, using key value pairs.
+Creates a JSON object, using key-value pairs.

 Arguments: